-As people transition out of SRCs and into home and community-based services, person-centered planning is crucial to determining high quality services in the most integrated setting of choice.
+As people transition out of SRCs and into home and community based services, person-centered planning is crucial to determining high quality services in the most integrated setting of choice.
 In order to ensure each individual directs their service plan and that their values are respected, person centered plans will be completed with residents prior to the development of their service plan for transition.
+Essential Lifestyle Planning (ELPs) is one of several person-centered processes that helps to identify, organize, and communicate what is important to an individual who needs support services.
+Essential Lifestyle Plans that are generated through this planning process incorporate the individual's priorities into the service plan.
 Several staff involved in the closure of Rosewood (SRC) are now certified to complete ELPs and have received training and certification to do so.
 Additional people throughout the state have been trained to facilitate other nationally recognized person-centered planning systems (i.e. PATH, Circles of Support, etc.) These staff will be utilized to complete person-centered planning for other residents of Maryland SRCs as they plan their transition to the community.